-Note: The same line is selected in any trace display if line select is enabled.
+Note: The same line is selected in any trace display if Line Select is enabled.

-- To scroll through lines, select the + or buttons. - To enter a specific line to monitor: - select Line Sel. and enter the line on the keypad, - in the Picture application, use the line-select cursor (for active lines).
+- 1. Select the Lines button at the bottom of the tile. - 2.
+Select 1 Line. - To scroll through lines, select the plus (+) or minus (-) buttons. - To enter a specific line to monitor: - select Line Sel. and enter the line on the keypad, - in the Picture application, use the line-select cursor (for active lines).